 What you can expect:

-- Denser packing in structured lots: AVs can reduce lateral and longitudinal buffers, yielding8–15% capacity uplift in many current lots, and up to20% where layouts are optimised for compact storage.
+- Denser packing in structured lots: AVs can reduce lateral and longitudinal buffers, yielding 8–15% capacity uplift in many current lots, and up to20% where layouts are optimised for compact storage.

-- Reduced cruising: reservation systems and live occupancy feeds eliminate the typical8–12 minute search loop in dense areas, cutting local traffic and emissions.
+- Reduced cruising: reservation systems and live occupancy feeds eliminate the typical 8–12 minute search loop in dense areas, cutting local traffic and emissions.

 - Better freight staging: automated manoeuvres in secure layover areas improve turnover and reduce illegal street parking.